larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 " %}

-### Exam and Assessment
+### Exam, grading, and repeat students

-There is a written exam at the end of the course.
-It counts as 80% of the grade with the remaining 20% coming from the the programming projects.
+There is a written exam at the end of the course (June 13th for first try and August 6th for second try).
+The exam counts as 80% of the final grade with the remaining 20% coming from the the programming projects.
 Both parts have to be passed.

 The topics of the exam are the following:
 - The book chapters mentioned in the lecture list restricted to content discussed in lectures and exercise sessions (see slides and exercise sheets).
 - Exam exercises comparable to those on exercise sheets
 - One exercise to test rudimentary knowledge of topics from programming projects

+Repeat students who have participated in the course in previous years will need to submit the projects again.
+In case they want to reuse their own submissions from the previous year (adapted to the changes if necessary), they should submit it alone.